sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 ### Configuring embeddings

-> NOTE: By default, there are no embeddings created.
+> NOTE: By default, no embeddings are created.
 Admins must choose which code is sent to the
 > third party LLM for embedding (currently OpenAI).
 Once Sourcegraph provides first party embeddings,
 > embeddings will be enabled for all repositories by default.